AaBbdev29/semi-dark-theme-in-yellow/README.md

 # semi dark theme in yellow

-A dark theme with attratice colores for Visual Studio Code.
+A semi dark theme with attratice colores for Visual Studio Code.
 </div>

 # Installation